MONEI/docs/docs/getting-started.md

 #### Find a guide to integrate MONEI into your system

 - **[Use a prebuilt payment page](integrations/use-prebuilt-payment-page.mdx)**
-  MONEI Hosted payment page is the simplest way to securely collect payments from your customers with multiple payment methods like Credit Cards, PayPal, Bizum, GooglePay, Apple Pay and more.
+  MONEI Hosted payment page is the simplest way to securely collect payments from your customers with multiple payment methods like Credit & Debit Cards, PayPal, Bizum, GooglePay, Apple Pay, multiple BNPL, MB Way, SEPA Direct Debit and more.
 - **[Build a custom checkout](integrations/build-custom-checkout.mdx)**
-  Use MONEI Components to build your custom checkout and securely accept Credit Cards, PayPal, Bizum, GooglePay, Apple Pay and other payment methods.
+  Use MONEI Components to build your custom checkout and securely accept Credit & Debit Cards, PayPal, Bizum, GooglePay, Apple Pay, multiple BNPL, MB Way, SEPA Direct Debit and  other payment methods.
 - **[Payments API](/api/#tag/Payments)**
   Securely perform a server to server payment.

-#### Integrate with your e-commerce platform
+#### Integrate with your platform

 - **[Shopify](e-commerce/shopify.mdx)**
 - **[WooCommerce](e-commerce/woocommerce.mdx)**